typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 Temporary directories are ignored within the VCS if one is detected, this is currently done by simply adding an ignore file within the directory which ignores all entries inside it.

-A test cannot contain other her tests, if a test script is found `tytanic` will not search for any sub tests.
+A test cannot contain other tests, if a test script is found `tytanic` will not search for any sub tests.

 Regression test are compiled with the project root as their typst root, such that they can easily access package internals with absolute paths.

 ## Comparison
 Ephemeral and persistent tests are curently compared using a simple deviation threshold which determines if two images should be considered the same or different.
-If the images have differnet dimensions consider them different.
+If the images have different dimensions consider them different.
 Given two images of equal dimensions, pair up each pixel and compare them, if any of the 3 channels (red, green, blue) differ by at least `min-delta` count it as a deviation.
 If there are more than `max-deviations` of such deviating pixels, consider the images different.